 Although we are all for outdoor weddings here on L&L, as like any indoor wedding venue, there are a few drawbacks.

-You may picture your dream wedding on a white sand beach, but may not consider the crashing waves, the strong gusts of wind, and the local kids frolicking about.
+Sound – A dream wedding on a white sand beach sounds great.
+But consider the crashing waves, the strong gusts of wind, and the local kids frolicking about.
 Use a clip-on microphone for the bride, groom, and officiant.
 Even with surrounding noise your guests will be able to hear your nuptials.

-Choose the right decor accessories for your outdoor wedding to make it charming.
+Decor Accessories – Choose the right decor for your outdoor wedding to make it charming.
 Your overall wedding style will dictate the decor items.
 A few decor ideas for an outdoor wedding ceremony and reception include:

 2. White Paper Lanterns that hang from a tent ceiling